ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/faceted-search.dotnet.markdown

 * Define a list of facets by which to aggregate the data.

 * There are two __Facet types__:
-    * `Facet` - return a count for each unique term found in the specified category (index-field).
+    * `Facet` - returns a count for each unique term found in the specified index-field.
-    * `RangeFacet` - return a count per range within the specified category (index-field).
+    * `RangeFacet` - returns a count per range within the specified index-field.

 {CODE facets_1@Indexes\Querying\FacetedSearch.cs /}